Center for Women's Welfare Staff

 Lisa Mikesell, MPA | Research Coordinator

 Lisa aids in report research, editing, and website management for the Center for Women’s Welfare.
-She recently received a Master of Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a focus on the nonprofit sector and policy analysis.
+She received a Master of Public Administration from the University of Washington’s Evans School of Public Policy and Governance with a focus on the nonprofit sector and policy analysis in 2015.
 She earned her Bachelor’s degree in Politics from Occidental College in 2008.

 Kaie Wise | Program Coordinator